sulli83/milestone_project_1/README.md

-## Development.
+## Deployment.

-This webpages was developed using the Cloud9  Interactive Development Environment.
+This website was developed using the Cloud9  Interactive Development Environment.
 It was deployed to GITHUB throughout the development process, stage and committing changes as they happened.
-The process involved using a CLI using the terminal in the IDE.
+The process involved using a Command Line Interface using the terminal in the IDE.
 The commands which were primarily used through this process for this were

 ```